Trip info

 - Autumn (September to November): Daytime Temperature 5°C to 15°C): Nighttime Temperature -5°C to -10°C

-FAQs About Makalu Base Camp Trek
+FAQs Related to Makalu Base Camp Trek

 The Makalu Base Camp trek is one of the remote and challenging trekking destinations in eastern Nepal.
 It takes trekkers to the base of Mount Makalu (8,485m), the world’s fifth-highest mountain peak.
 The trek starts and ends at Tumlingtar – Num, reaching a height of 4,870m/15978ft, the highest elevation in Makalu Base Camp.